 - Pen and paper.
 If you’re in an accident and need to exchange information, these will come in handy.

 - Proof of insurance.
-It’s the law almost everywhere in the United States.
+Having some sort of car insurance policy or proof of financial responsibility is required almost everywhere in the United States.
 But don’t store the car’s title (keep that at home) or registration (keep that in your wallet) in your glove compartment.

 - Owner’s manual and maintenance schedule.
 So you can figure out what those weird symbols on the dash mean.